-Right Sibling ID (4 bytes): This field contains the Stream ID of the right sibling.
-If there is no right sibling, the field MUST be set to NOSTREAM (0xFFFFFFFF).
+Right Sibling ID (4 bytes): This field contains the stream ID of the right sibling.
+If there is no right sibling, the field MUST be set to NOSTREAM (0xFFFFFFF).

-Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify directory entry.
+Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify the directory entry.
 MAXREGSID 0xFFFFFFA Maximum regular stream ID.
 NOSTREAM 0xFFFFFFF If there is no right sibling.

-Child ID (4 bytes): This field contains the Stream ID of a child object.
-If there is no child object, then the field MUST be set to NOSTREAM (0xFFFFFFF).
+Child ID (4 bytes): This field contains the stream ID of a child object.
+If there is no child object, the field MUST be set to NOSTREAM (0xFFFFFFFF).

 Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify the directory entry.
-MAXREGSID 0xFFFFFFFA Maximum regular stream ID.
-NOSTREAM 0xFFFFFFFF If there is no child object.
+MAXREGSID 0xFFFFFFA Maximum regular stream ID.
+NOSTREAM 0xfffffff If there is no child object.

 CLSID (16 bytes): This field contains an object class GUID, if this entry is a storage or root storage.
-If there is no object class GUID set on this object, then the field MUST be set to all zeroes.
+If no object class GUID is set on this object, the field MUST be set to all zeroes.
 In a stream object, this field MUST be set to all zeroes.
-If not NULL, the object class GUID can be used as a parameter to launch applications.
+If not NULL, the object class GUID can be used as a parameter to start applications.

-Value Meaning 0x000000000000000000000000000000000000 If there is no object class GUID set on this object.
+Value Meaning 0x000000000000000000000000000000000000 If no object class GUID is set on this object.

 State Bits (4 bytes): This field contains the user-defined flags if this entry is a storage object or root storage object.
-If there are no state bits set on the object, then this field MUST be set to all zeroes.
+If no state bits are set on the object, this field MUST be set to all zeroes.

-Value Meaning 0x00000000 If there are no state bits set on the object.
+Value Meaning 0x00000000 If no state bits are set on the object.

 Creation Time (8 bytes): This field contains the creation time for a storage object.
 The Windows FILETIME structure is used to represent this field in UTC.
-If there is no creation time set on the object, this field MUST be all zeroes.
-For a root storage object, this field MUST be all zeroes, and the creation time is retrieved or set on the compound file itself.
+If no creation time is set on the object, this field MUST be all zeroes.
+For a root storage object, this field MUST be all zeroes, and the creation time is retrieved or set on the compound file (2) itself.

-Value Meaning 0x0000000000000000 If there is no creation time set on the object or for a root storage object.
+Value Meaning 0x0000000000000000 If no creation time is set on the object or for a root storage object.

 Modified Time (8 bytes): This field contains the modification time for a storage object.
 The Windows FILETIME structure is used to represent this field in UTC.
-If there is no modified time set on the object, this field MUST be all zeroes.
-For a root storage object, this field MUST be all zeroes, and the modified time is retrieved or set on the compound file itself.
+If no modified time is set on the object, this field MUST be all zeroes.
+For a root storage object, this field MUST be all zeroes, and the modified time is retrieved or set on the compound file (2) itself.

-Value Meaning 0x00000000000000000 If there is no modified time set on the object or the object is a root storage object.
+Value Meaning 0x00000000000000000 If no modified time is set on the object or the object is a root storage object.